Thailand in World War II: Background

 Thailand, formerly known as Siam, was at the time one of few independent countries in Asia.
 However, the country was also struggling to modernize.
 Under absolute monarchy, the government was plagued by incompetence.
-Government service was lacking, poverty was high and even government officials were plagued with glass ceilings.
+Government service was lacking, poverty was high and even government official positions were fraught with glass ceilings.
 Thai culture was rooted in the idea that the country belonged to the monarch.
-Absolute monarchy was only ended by a bloodless coup carried out by the People's Party on 24 June 1932, and Thailand was still struggling to set up a modern government.
+Absolute monarchy was only ended by the 1932 Revolution carried out by Khana Ratsadon on 24 June 1932, and Thailand was still struggling to set up a modern government.

-The civilian government set up by the People's Party was embroiled in conflict with old conservative factions, and the new system of democracy was short lived.
-In April 1933, the first prime minister Phraya Manopakorn Nititada dissolved the parliament and suspended the judiciary in a coup.
+The civilian government set up by the Khana Ratsadon was embroiled in conflict with old conservative factions, and the new system of democracy was short lived.
+In April 1933, the first prime minister Phraya Manopakorn Nitithada dissolved the parliament and suspended the judiciary in a coup.
 His government then began to adopt more monarchist and conservative policies.
 It was in this era that Thailand saw its first anti-communist legislation passed, which would later be used by various governments to silence political opponents.
-The generals of the People's Party launched a second coup in June to regain power.
-This new government headed by Phraya Phahon would attempt to carry out elections and follow the constitution.
+The generals of Khana Ratsadon launched a second coup in June to regain power.
+This new government headed by Phraya Phahon Phonphayuhasena would attempt to carry out elections and follow the constitution.
 His government would also see a civil war that killed 17 members of the government force and an unknown amount of rebel forces.
 The end of this conflict saw the military promote themselves as the protector of democracy.
 Under the Phraya Phahon government, the parliament saw its first elected representatives, lasted its entire four-year term, and was succeeded by another elected parliament.
 Prime Minister Phraya Phahon left office on 13 December 1938, citing that the military should not be running the country and his health problems.
-He was succeeded by Field Marshal Plaek Phibunsongkhram.
+He was succeeded by Plaek Phibunsongkhram.
 Under Phibun, Thailand saw a decline in democracy.